Sponsor MessageBecome a KQED sponsor

 Please try again

-This year, Tax Day is Tuesday, April 15.
-And if you’re running low on time before the deadline, a great option might be to seek the help of a free tax clinic to file your taxes.
+This year, Tax Day is Wednesday, April 15.
+And if you’re in need of advice (or running low on time before the deadline), a great option might be to seek the help of a free tax clinic to file your taxes.
 Skip to where to find free tax help near you.

 KQED reached out to community tax sites across the Bay Area to ask what information they wish their clients knew before using their services — and what’s new about filing this year.
 Keep reading for their advice.